 Crate Training for Bedtime

 Placing the crate in your bedroom gives your puppy association with you.
-Place a washable blanket, old unwashed t-shirts that smell like you and maybe some toys into the crate with the puppy when you go to bed.
+Place a washable blanket, old unwashed t-shirts that smell like you and a few toys into the crate with the puppy when you go to bed.
 Avoid using newspapers as this may encourage elimination.
 Again your puppy may whine for a short while but should settle down and sleep.
 Very young pups may wake in the night and you will need to take them out.
-Do not scold a puppy if he soils in the crate and always praise when he goes outside.
-As your puppy grows, so will his ability to sleep through the night.
+Resist the urge to scold a puppy if they soil in the crate and instead use positive training methods, offering lots of praise when the puppy “potties” outside.
+As your puppy grows so will your pup’s ability to sleep through the night.

 Want to learn even more?
 Check out the links below.